Major (film): Critical reception

 Major received positive reviews from critics.

-Neeshita Nyayapati of The Times of India rated the film 3.5 out of 5 stars and wrote "Major might be an action drama for the most part where guns and bombs become the norm after a certain run-time, but the film does a good job of opting for a personal tone instead of a jingoistic one".
-Swati Chopra of The Quint rated the film 3.5 out of 5 stars and wrote "Adivi essays the role of a Major almost effortlessly.The screenplay and direction work for the film.
-This action-drama is not preachy, and the film does not lead with a patriotic tone".
-A critic for Deccan Chronicle rated the film 3.5 out of 5 stars and wrote "Major movie is a fitting tribute to Major Sandeep Unnikrishnan.
-It's a classic film version of a story that deserves to be told!".
-Manoj Kumar R of The Indian Express rated the film 3 out of 5 stars and wrote "Major is far from being perfect.
-Nevertheless, it's an effective homage to the hero of 26/11".
+Neeshita Nyayapati of The Times of India rated the film 3.5 out of 5 stars and wrote: "Major might be an action drama for the most part where guns and bombs become the norm after a certain run-time, but the film does a good job of opting for a personal tone instead of a jingoistic one."
+Swati Chopra of The Quint rated the film 3.5 out of 5 stars and wrote, "Adivi essays the role of a Major almost effortlessly.
+The screenplay and direction work for the film.
+This action-drama is not preachy, and the film does not lead with a patriotic tone."
+A critic for Deccan Chronicle rated the film 3.5 out of 5 stars and wrote, "Major movie is a fitting tribute to Major Sandeep Unnikrishnan.
+It's a classic film version of a story that deserves to be told!"
+Manoj Kumar R of The Indian Express rated the film 3 out of 5 stars and wrote, "Major is far from being perfect.
+Nevertheless, it's an effective homage to the hero of 26/11."

-Leslie Felperin of The Guardian rated the film 3 out of 5 stars and wrote "A hero of the 2008 Mumbai hotel siege gets a relentlessly entertaining biopic, going all-out with the hagiographic bells and whistles".
-Arvind V of Pinkvilla rated the film 3 out of 5 stars and wrote "Major' works because it is inspired by the life of a real hero.
-It's a masterstroke at one level".
-Mayank Shekhar of Mid-Day rated the film 3 out of 5 stars and wrote "It recreates 26/11 with just enough creative liberties to remain believable still.
-It moves you, with a fine measure of empathy and patriotism".
-Shubham Kulkarni of Koimoi rated the film 3 out of 5 stars and wrote "With some flaws, you can give Major a chance for its gripping second half".
-Sukanya Verma (Suku) of Rediff rated the film 2.5 out of 5 stars and wrote "Major is in a perennial state of exaggeration.The sighs, the misty eyes, the mushy speeches, its details are invested in highlighting all things in-your-face."
+Leslie Felperin of The Guardian rated the film 3 out of 5 stars and wrote, "A hero of the 2008 Mumbai hotel siege gets a relentlessly entertaining biopic, going all-out with the hagiographic bells and whistles."
+Arvind V of Pinkvilla rated the film 3 out of 5 stars and wrote, "Major' works because it is inspired by the life of a real hero.
+It's a masterstroke at one level."
+Mayank Shekhar of Mid-Day rated the film 3 out of 5 stars and wrote, "It recreates 26/11 with just enough creative liberties to remain believable still.
+It moves you, with a fine measure of empathy and patriotism."
+Shubham Kulkarni of Koimoi rated the film 3 out of 5 stars and wrote, "With some flaws, you can give Major a chance for its gripping second half."
+Sukanya Verma (Suku) of Rediff rated the film 2.5 out of 5 stars and wrote, "Major is in a perennial state of exaggeration.
+The sighs, the misty eyes, the mushy speeches, its details are invested in highlighting all things in-your-face."

 Box office

 Major grossed ₹64–66 crore gross worldwide.
-The film amassed a huge distributor share of ₹33.35 crore, and emerged as a blockbuster at the box office.
+The film amassed a distributor share of ₹33.35 crore and emerged a blockbuster at the box office.

 On its opening day, Major grossed ₹13.10 crore with a distributor's share of ₹7.12 crore.
-According to trade analyst Taran Adarsh, the film made a nett collection of ₹4.66 crore domestically from the Hindi version in its first weekend.
+According to trade analyst Taran Adarsh, the film made a net collection of ₹4.66 crore domestically from the Hindi version in its first weekend.
 As of 10 June 2022 the film grossed ₹50.7 crore.
 After 13 days of its release, the film grossed ₹60 crore worldwide as reported by The Times of India.